-Because HIIT training turns your body into a calorie burning machine, it is an excellent training method to burn overall body fat, including belly fat.
+Because HIIT training can increase the rate at which your body burns calories, it is an excellent training method to burn overall body fat, including belly fat.

 One study showed that people performing HIIT three times a week for 20 minutes lost an average of 4.4 pounds in 12 weeks without any dietary changes.